Artexety/inflatecpp/README.md

 In the future, I will probably add gzip format support according to [RFC 1952: GZIP specification](https://www.ietf.org/rfc/rfc1952.txt)

 # How to use it
+First, you need to add all the src files of this repository to your project.
+Then include "decompressor.h" in your code and you are done.